Alethio/memento/README.md

 **Chain reorganisations (reorg) handling**

 Whenever a reorg is detected we check the db for a block with the same number but different hash and replace it with the newest version.
+Note: this depends on the behavior of the node to which Memento is connected and it doesn't guarantee the data is 100% reorg-proof.

 **Lag function**